 3. Understand that it’s not personal.

 Yes, they are deliberately defying something you asked — or told — them to do.
-They’re being disrespectful, violated your trust, and disregarded your family values.
+They have been disrespectful, violated your trust, and disregarded your family values.
 But their choice to lie wasn’t fundamentally about you, or primarily about defying you.

 The decision to lie was about THEM, and their futile attempt to find an EASIER WAY to cope with a reality they don’t like, or don’t think they can handle.
 Keeping the focus on them will help you get traction sooner.